randidom/Genre-Genie/README.md

-# Genre-Genie
+\# Genre-Genie
 This is a full-stack movie recommendation web application that leverages an external API to provide users with personalized movie recommendations.
 The application is designed using object-oriented principles and offers a range of features, including user registration, login, genre preference selection, movie recommendation, favorites management, and movie search by title.

 # Features
 User Registration and Login: Users can create accounts and securely log in to the application, ensuring a personalized experience.

 Genre Preference Selection: Users can specify their preferred movie genres, allowing the application to recommend movies that align with their interests.

-Movie Recommendation: The application fetches movie data from an external API and uses object-oriented design to provide tailored movie recommendations based on the user's selected genres.
+Movie Recommendation: The application fetches movie data from an external API and uses an object-oriented design to provide tailored movie recommendations based on the user's selected genres.

 Favorites Management: Users can add movies to their favorites page for easy access and remove movies from their favorites as needed.